mohammedimtiyaz-1/medical-talk-ai/README.md

 An AI-powered medical voice assistant that allows users to have real-time voice conversations with specialized AI doctors, generate medical consultation reports, and manage their health sessions.

+## 🌐 Live Demo

+Access the application here: [https://medical-talk-ai.vercel.app/](https://medical-talk-ai.vercel.app/)

+An AI-powered medical voice assistant that allows users to have real-time voice conversations with specialized AI doctors, generate medical consultation reports, and manage their health sessions.

 ## 🚀 Features

 - **Voice Conversations**: Real-time voice interactions with AI medical specialists